Pupil Premium FundingIn this section...

 In order to ensure that any children eligible for Pupil Premium are identified, the school will communicate regularly with parents/carers to request they apply for the additional funding as it is not something schools are able to do themselves.
 The process of applying for this funding differs across boroughs and is regularly reviewed and adapted.
 For the latest information on how to apply for the funding for Sutton residents, please follow the link below:

-The Inclusion Leader, Senior Leadership Team and the Governing Body will consider evidence from a variety of sources, including: school’s own data, external evaluative material such as the Education Endowment Foundation Teaching and Learning Toolkit, OFSTED Case Studies and visits to other settings, when choosing which of the following approaches or interventions will be appropriate for a particular group of Pupil Premium students, or an individual student.
-Some examples of provisional arrangements are listed below but this list is not exhaustive:
+The Inclusion Leader, Senior Leadership Team and Local Committee of governors consider evidence from a variety of sources, including: school’s own data, external evaluative material such as the Education Endowment Foundation Teaching and Learning Toolkit, OFSTED Case Studies and visits to other settings, when choosing which of the following approaches or interventions will be appropriate for a particular group of Pupil Premium students, or an individual student.
+Some examples of provisional arrangements are listed below, but this list is not exhaustive:

 - Additional Booster Groups and Interventions led by Teaching Assistants.